 Imagine: no more waiting to hear back from a mass-text sent out to servers the morning before a shift is about to start, or arriving on-site to a sticky note left on the schedule indicating that today’s shift is short-staffed.
 And when an emergency does arrive, managers have access to all employee availability information, so finding last-minute replacements is quick and easy.

 Lastly, syncing the restaurant scheduling and payroll functions guarantees that employees are on-time, working their assigned shifts, and not being paid for late-starts.
-Time and attendance software not only prevents payroll discrepancies, it also sends out important alerts when an employee maxes out their regular hours and qualifies for overtime pay, or when an employee is due for state-mandated trainings food-safety classes.
+Time and attendance software not only prevents payroll discrepancies, it also sends out important alerts when an employee maxes out their regular hours and qualifies for overtime pay, or when an employee is due for state-mandated trainings or food-safety classes.
 As a result, staff are always paid accurately and on-time while not being scheduled for unnecessary or non-compliant shifts.

 Managing and/or owning a restaurant will always require the ability to manage multiple moving parts— from inventory and purchasing to scheduling and training multiple employees.
 Make that work easier and control your labor costs with software designed to help optimize employee training, attendance, and shift management.